Design is not decoration: why brand systems are the most misunderstood asset in business

 That means:

-It becomes an asset — not a cost.
+It becomes an asset.

 Instead of asking: